spicychillisus/spicychillisus/README.md

 ### Hi there 👋

-i am currently doing a diploma in information technology it's tiring but it's fun at the same time you can check out my projects below
+i'm a student in singapore polytechnic pursuing a diploma in information technology.